 The INETTT Annual Meeting 2025

-The network convened for a week of collaboration and exchange focused on the theme of power.
+The network convened for a week of collaboration and exchange focused on the themes of power, industry, financing, and socioeconomic impacts of energy transitions.

-The INETTT Annual Meeting 2025 brought member think tanks from across the globe to Mexico City for 4 days of in-depth discussions, strategic collaboration and the exchange of knowledge.
-It was hosted by the International Network of Energy Transition Think Tanks (INETTT) Secretariat and Instituto de Desarrollo, Energía y Ambiente (IDEA).
+The Annual Meeting 2025 of the International Network of Energy Transition Think Tanks (INETTT) brought member think tanks from across the globe to Mexico City for 4 days of in-depth discussions, strategic collaboration and the exchange of knowledge.
+It was hosted by the INETTT Secretariat and Instituto de Desarrollo, Energía y Ambiente (IDEA) from the 2nd to the 5th of September.

 Transforming power systems